 - Next steps - Now that you have found the certificate to your website, you should redirect incoming HTTP traffic to HTTPS.

 Note - In the case of Cloudflare URL Redirection SSL will not require in IIS.
 This article from Cloudflare will provide steps for URL Redirect.

 To redirect a site from HTTP to HTTPS, you require the URL Rewrite module.
 If not installed already, install it from this link.

-To redirect a site from old URL to new URL, modify the web.config of old URL application as mentioned in the picture below, and that application should be in running state.
+To redirect a site from an old URL to a new URL, modify the web.config of old URL application as mentioned in the picture below, and that application should be in a running state.

 Note - In case, the old URL-hosted application is stopped/ not available then domain-level URL redirection needs to be done.

 For domain provider-level URL redirection, you can refer to this (for domains provided by namecheap specifically).
 If you are using other domain hosting providers, refer to their knowledge base and documents.